unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 > [!Note]
 > OpenCore Legacy Patcher does not officially support being run on non-Apple Hardware.
 The OCLP Discord does not provide any support for hacks using OCLP.

-> Majority of information are based of MrLimeRunner's [sonoma-wifi-hacks](https://github.com/mrlimerunner/sonoma-wifi-hacks/blob/main/README.md) guide.
+> Some information are based of MrLimeRunner's [sonoma-wifi-hacks](https://github.com/mrlimerunner/sonoma-wifi-hacks/blob/main/README.md) guide.

 Note that macOS only has a limited support for Atheros cards.